katson1/calamity-bot/README.md

   - This command allows you to configure or retrieve settings for the bot.

-    To view the current settings, select the setting you want to see, and leave the `value` option empty.
+    To view the current settings, select the setting you wish to inspect, and leave the `value` option blank.

     **Map setting instruction:**
     To set map preferences, use the setting command followed by the desired maps enclosed in spaces.
 For example: Sky Alterac Cursed.
 Each map should be listed separately.
 Note that maps must be specified by a single name.

+    **Roles setting instruction:**
+    To set admin roles, use the setting command followed by the desired roles enclosed in spaces.
+For example: admin adm staff.
+Note that roles must be specified by a single name.
+(The role named 'adm' serves as the bot's default setting).

     **Bo7 setting instruction:**
     Modify the format of the Bo7 system for tournaments.
 If your tournament utilizes the Upper Finals configuration, you can adjust the advantage given to the winning team.